-I chanced upon these feathered wonders accidentally at Gomatimata Beach, a lesser known beach on the leftmost portion of Diu Island.
+I chanced upon these feathered wonders accidentally at Gomatimata Beach, a lesser known gem among Diu’s beaches.
 Here I noticed large numbers of Heuglin’s Gulls roaming around freely by the beach.
 They are generally found in profusion along the Gujarat coast where they migrate to.

 Fudam Bird Sanctuary

 A second site where you will be able to do a lot of bird watching is at the Fudam Bird Sanctuary.
-Located in Fudam town quite near to the Gangeshwar Temple, it is both a bird sanctuary as well as a forest department.
+Located in Fudam town quite near to the Gangeshwar Temple, it’s both a bird sanctuary as well as a forest department and one of the best places to visit in Diu.
 A long road with wetlands on both sides leads up to the small forest office.

 We walked together spotting and discussing birds.
 The common birds that he mentioned could be found in Diu were: Flamingo, Black Winged Stilt, Blue Rock Pigeon, Rose Winged Parakeet, Common Babbler, Grey Heron, Spoonbill, Small Blue Kingfisher, Common Hawk Cuckoo and Lagar Falcon.